 Left: The restored Templar Round Church in London.
 In 335 AD, St. Helena, Emperor Constantine’s mother, discovered the Sacred Cave where Jesus Christ was buried after His crucifixion on Golgotha.
 Interestingly, this site was previously [...]

-June 7, 2020Comments Off on The Templar origin of Freemasonry
+June 7, 2020Comments Off on Saladin and the Templars: A Clash of Titans

 June 7, 2020Comments Off on The Knights Hospitaller